Global analysis of regulatory network dynamics: equilibria and saddle-node bifurcations: Bifurcation analysis of the Toggle Switch

 \subsection{Multiple saddle-node bifurcations, hysteresis, and isolas}

-Despite the remarkable accuracy of DSGRN predictions demonstrated in Section \ref{sec:stattest}, there exist relatively small sub-regions of parameters for which there is evidence of richer dynamics than predicted.
+Despite the remarkable accuracy of DSGRN predictions demonstrated in Section \ref{sec:saddlenode_TS}, there exist relatively small sub-regions of parameters for which there is evidence of richer dynamics than predicted.
 This occurs even in simple examples such as the Toggle Switch and in this section we demonstrate our ability to find such instances and explore some of the dynamics exhibited in these instances.

-In Section \ref{sec:stattest} our statistical analysis demonstrates that there is a strong correlation between parameter regions and saddle node behaviour, in particular one of these two possibilities holds: \begin{itemize} \item $\pi_{\Xi^*}(\xi^*) \in R^*(5)$, then along the path \textbf{r} there exists a saddle-node bifurcation for some $d\in (1,\infty)$. \item $\pi_{\Xi^*}(\xi^*) \notin R^*(5)$, then for all $d\in[1,\infty)$ along \textbf{r} there exists a unique equilibrium. \end{itemize} This second element is also supported by the following intuition.
+In Section \ref{sec:saddlenode_TS} our numerical analysis hints to the fact that there is a strong correlation between parameter regions and saddle node behaviour, in particular one of these two possibilities is likely to hold: \begin{itemize} \item $\pi_{\Xi^*}(\xi^*) \in R^*(5)$, then along the path \textbf{r} there exists a saddle-node bifurcation for some $d\in (1,\infty)$. \item $\pi_{\Xi^*}(\xi^*) \notin R^*(5)$, then for all $d\in[1,\infty)$ along \textbf{r} there exists a unique equilibrium. \end{itemize} This second element is also supported by the following intuition.
 For $d > 2$ both Hill functions are sigmoidal with $d$ controlling the incline of the steepest part of the sigmoid.
 Therefore, for the Toggle Switch with identified Hill coefficients, it seems reasonable to guess that the nullclines of $f^*$ move ``toward each other'' monotonically as $d \to \infty$.
 This intuition is shown in Figure \ref{fig:nullclines} and suggests that $f^*$ may undergo at most one saddle-node bifurcation with respect to $d$.